 you will be fine as far as the overall collisions (but see below for the note on

 The mesh itself is both a display and a physics mesh, so there is not much to configure.

-To use an Armature as the deformer will require a bit of extra thought and effort.
-Basically the Armature will only deform a mesh if the Armature is the parent of that mesh.
-But at that point, your mesh will lose its physics responsivenes, and only hang in the air (it is copying the location/rotation of the Armature).
-To somewhat fix this you can then parent the Armature to a collision mesh (perhaps a simple box or otherwise very-low-poly mesh).
+To use an armature as the deformer will require a bit of extra thought and effort.
+Basically the armature will only deform a mesh if the armature is the parent of that mesh.
+But at that point, your mesh will lose its physics responsiveness, and only hang in the air (it is copying the location/rotation of the armature).
+To somewhat fix this you can then parent the armature to a collision mesh (perhaps a simple box or otherwise very low-poly mesh).
 This “Deformation Mesh” will be the physics representative, being type: Dynamic or Rigid Body, but it will be set to Invisible.
-Then “Display Mesh” will be the opposite set to No Collision, but visible.
+Then “display mesh” will be the opposite set to No Collision, but visible.
 This still leaves the problem mentioned in the previous paragraph.

 When you deform a display mesh, it does not update the corresponding physics mesh.

 enable physics visualization (Visualizing Physics) – the collision bounds will remain exactly as when they began.

 To fix this, you must call

 Currently this only works on Triangle Mesh bounds, not Convex Hull.